Which are the most important processes?

 nodejsWeatherImages, which are based on Node.js technology.

-You can click the All processes button (see image above) to view the list of selected processes that meet at least one of the following criteria:
+You can select All processes (see image above) to view the list of selected processes that meet at least one of the following criteria:

 Processes that are well known applications:

 - Java application servers (Tomcat, WebSphere, Weblogic, Glassfish, JBoss)

 - Databases: MS SQL, Oracle, MySQL, Cassandra, SQL server, CouchDB, MongoDB, PostgreSQL

 - Processes that use the OneAgent SDK for C/C++

 Processes that have an open TCP listening port